TIBCOSoftware/fabrician-postgresql-enabler/README.md

 * Go to the Silver Fabric Broker's console, select Stacks>Enablers, and click Global Actions>Update Deployment Files.
 The Enabler should now be in the list.

 *****************************************************************************
+NOTE:
-NOTE: as of now, only 64-bit linux is supported.
+* As of now, only 64-bit linux is supported.
+* Building the distribution on Windows will not work.
+It will not maintain the symbolic links.
 ******************************************************************************